bistoyek21-ric/StrikeForce/README.md

 To install and run this project, you need a C++ compiler.
 Follow these steps:

+1. Install dependencies using 'Install_dependencies.md'.

-1. Clone the repository (Or you can download one of the versions):
+2. Clone the repository (Or you can download one of the versions):
     ```sh
     git clone https://github.com/bistoyek21-ric/StrikeForce.git
     ```
-2. Navigate to the project directory:
+3. Navigate to the project directory:
     ```sh
     cd StrikeForce/StrikeForce-client
     ```
-3. Compile the project:
+4. Compile the project:
     ```sh
-    g++ main.cpp -o a -lsfml-graphics -lsfml-window -lsfml-system -lws2_32
+    g++ -std=c++17 main.cpp -o app -ltorch -ltorch_cpu -ltorch_cuda -lc10 -lc10_cuda -lsfml-graphics -lsfml-window -lsfml-system && ./app
     ```
-4. Run the executable:
+5. Run the executable:
     ```sh
-    ./a
+    ./app
     ```

-You should do almost the same thing (but not linking sfml linkers) to run the server the only difference is between the name of folders and source files.
+You should do almost the same thing (but not linking sfml and libtorch linkers) to run the server the only difference is between the name of folders and source files.

 Attention:\
     1. If you using windows you have to enter the linker -lws2_32 otherwise you shouldn't.\